blosmusic/BLOSV1_AmpSim/README.md

 Both bass & treb have a cut/boost dial to further hone the users tone.

 DEMO
-A demonstration of the VSTs can be found here https://www.youtube.com/watch?v=gu4198DzCO4&t=1s
+A demonstration of the VSTs can be found here: https://www.youtube.com/watch?v=gu4198DzCO4&t=1s

 CONTRIBUTING